Remote Superficial Femoral Artery Endarterectomy

 After your procedure:

 - You will be taken to a room where you can rest.
-Caregivers will watch you closely for any problems.
+Healthcare providers will watch you closely for any problems.
 Later, you will be taken to your hospital room, or you may be able to go home.
 A bandage may cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.